dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 * Contains a hosting startup class, `ServiceKeyInjection`, which implements `IHostingStartup`. `ServiceKeyInjection` adds a pair of service strings to the app's configuration using the in-memory configuration provider ([AddInMemoryCollection](/dotnet/api/microsoft.extensions.configuration.memoryconfigurationbuilderextensions.addinmemorycollection)).
 * Includes a `HostingStartup` attribute that identifies the hosting startup's namespace and class.

-The `ServiceKeyInjection` class's [Configure](/dotnet/api/microsoft.aspnetcore.hosting.ihostingstartup.configure) method uses an [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder) to add enhancements to an app. `IHostingStartup.Configure` in the hosting startup assembly is called by the runtime before `Startup.Configure` in user code, which allows user code to overwrite any configuration provided by the hosting startup assembly.
+The `ServiceKeyInjection` class's [Configure](/dotnet/api/microsoft.aspnetcore.hosting.ihostingstartup.configure) method uses an [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder) to add enhancements to an app. `IHostingStartup.Configure` in the hosting startup assembly is called by the runtime before `Startup.Configure` in user code.
+However, delegates registered by `IHostingStartup` (for example, when calling `ConfigureAppConfiguration`) run after user code.
+To ensure that configuration code that relies on callbacks is executed before user code, call `UseConfiguration` to apply the configuration to the app.

 *HostingStartupLibrary/ServiceKeyInjection.cs*: